Pradhvan/CMD-Challenge-Solutions/README.md

 pwd
 ```

-### Question 3 - List names of all the files in the current directory
+### Question 3 - List names of all the files in the current directory.

 Command: [ls](https://linux.die.net/man/1/ls)